Jakob-7/Jakob-7/README.md

 Designed and implemented an end-to-end trading system using machine learning models for signal generation and portfolio allocation.
 Focused on feature engineering, model evaluation under realistic constraints, and risk-adjusted performance.

-### 📊 Limit Order Book Alpha Modeling
+### 📊 Limit Order Book Alpha Research Pipeline
-Developed predictive signals from high-frequency **limit order book data**, exploring microstructure features and short-horizon alpha generation.
+Built an end-to-end research pipeline for short-horizon modeling using high-frequency limit order book microstructure data, with emphasis on feature engineering and predictive modeling.
-Emphasis on statistical validation and robustness.
+Strong focus on statistical validation, robustness, and realistic backtesting under transaction costs.

 ---